 The bike is a great fitness tool, and cycling for weight loss doesn’t have to be complicated.
-Combining cycling, structured training, and a healthy diet can pave the way for increased performance by dropping the pounds.
+Combining cycling, structured training, and a healthy diet can pave the way for increased performance by dropping the pounds and increasing your fitness.
 Whether you have a little or a lot to lose, these tips will help you lose weight and be a faster cyclist.

 My weight loss started because I wanted something.
 It was simple; I wanted to hang with the fast group on my local drop ride.
 I wanted to be a faster cyclist.
 At the time, weight was my biggest limiter as I was tipping the scales at 345lbs.
 Over ten months, I lost 145 lbs, raised my FTP, and became a much faster cyclist.